queer theory in literature

 LIT Theory 005 Feminism in Literature: Voices, Bodies, Power

-Challenging Patriarchy through Text and Form from Woolf to Cixous From The Professor’s Desk Opening: Feminism in Literature – A Revolutionary Voice Against Patriarchy For centuries, literature has been largely shaped and controlled by male voices, with male authors dictating the narratives, moral values, and structures of storytelling.
-From Homer’s Odyssey to Shakespeare’s tragedies, to
+Challenging Patriarchy through Text and Form from Woolf to Cixous From The Professor’s Desk The Fire Within Her ORDER YOUR COPY Opening: Feminism in Literature – A Revolutionary Voice Against Patriarchy For centuries, literature has been largely shaped and controlled by male voices, with male authors dictating the narratives, moral values, and structures of storytelling.

 LIT Theory 005 Feminism in Literature: Voices, Bodies, Power Read More »